lhypds/vscode-window-color-rotator/README.md

 ![Mar-20-2026 18-01-12](https://github.com/user-attachments/assets/f271aa37-f14e-4529-b61f-65b47474c0e1)

-Why
----

 When you have multiple VS Code windows open for different projects, it can be hard to distinguish them at a glance.
-Colorize the window can help.
+Colorizing the window can help.

-Maybe there are some extensions out there can do similar things.
-I cannot find one can change color easily by a single click, so I made it.
-I hope it can help you as well...

 Installation
 ------------

+Install
 Search `Window Color Rotator` in the VS Code extension marketplace and install it.

-How To Uninstall
+Uninstall
 Uninstall the extension from the VS Code extension marketplace.
 Remove the `workbench.colorCustomizations` field in the project's `.vscode/settings.json` file.
 (optional) Remove the cache files in the extension's global storage: